 The reception area is the beating heart of every office.
 Employees who work at reception are the first point of contact for our clients.
 Reception assistants are responsible for a wide range of varied tasks: from accepting applications and collecting data, to clarifying questions related to laws on benefits, forward issues to internal departments and managing scheduling at the location.
 They also need to register, process and forward mail to the back office.
 In order to comprehensively respond to client queries, the reception area works closely with inclusion specialists and the specialist departments.

-These employees are in charge of approving and paying Unemployment Benefit II (benefits governed by the second book of the German Social Code).
+These employees are in charge of approving and paying benefits governed by the second book of the German Social Code (SGB II).
 As queries are often broad and the legal bases are complex, this task requires a high degree of concentration and knowledge of the corresponding legislation.
 Employees responsible for granting benefits provide our clients with competent and helpful advice in one-to-one conversations.
 Working with in-house inclusion specialists and our network partners, they develop solutions for the individual, often difficult living circumstances experienced by clients.

 Employees who work in advisory & placement services help our clients find suitable jobs or apprenticeships and keep their positions in the long term.
 They provide information on available training and qualification options and help broaden horizons with suggestions for training, coaching or retraining measures.
 All of the advice they offer is individual and professional, backed up by knowledge gained from working closely with external partners such as educational institutions and social counselling centres.
 Our in-house inclusion specialists maintain a close dialogue with the benefits department and employer services.

 At the Hamburg Youth Employment Agency, our employees help clients under the age of 25 enter the workforce, which involves working closely with career advisers and the youth welfare service.